RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 #### Long short-term memory (LSTM):
 LSTM is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
  ###### Problems of traditional regression based forecasting models:
+ Do not support
+ * 1. noise, missing data or outliers.
+ * 2. non-linear relationship.
+ * 3. multiple fileds to influnce the predictions.